Assessing the use case

 Data processing and training

-When considering a tool like this, it is useful to distinguish between the training phase for DevelopMetric’s base model, DEELM, and the way they train a tool for specific use cases.
+It is useful to distinguish between the training phase for DevelopMetric’s base model, DEELM, and the way they train a tool for specific use-cases.

-The process of building DEELM to better grasp the complexities of language used by international development professionals involved five years of consultation with experts at the UN and USAID, and a lot of manual tagging.
-The team would go through development reports and manually tag specific sections of those reports with relevant concepts.
+The process of building DEELM involved five years of consultation with experts at the UN and USAID, and a lot of manual tagging.
+The team went through development reports, and manually tagged specific sections of those reports with relevant concepts.
 For example, they would look through a report related to the humanitarian sector and highlight specific sections of the document which related to resilience.
 They would then engage sector experts and academics to verify that their tagging process was accurately capturing the nuances of what the text was discussing.
 This tagging process was then peer-reviewed by other experts, to ensure that it was comprehensive.

 Building the model